maluyckx/Network_Attacks/README.md

 ### Protection on FTP

+To launch the protection, use the following command in mininet : `source protection/ftp_brute_force/commands_ftp_brute_force.py`.

 To protect against `FTP` brute-force attacks, we need to keep track of the number of new which means not-yet-established connection packets sent to the destination port `21`.
 If the rate of these packets exceeds a certain threshold, we drop them.

 To implement these changes, we added these rules to the `firewall_r2.nft` file.